skgrunblatt/exoplanet_atmospheres/README.md

 ### Retrieval Codes

 This is a list of currently available open source atmospheric retrieval codes.
+(Out of date as of 2024!)

 Code | Paper(s)
 ---- | --------